Questions & Answers

 Do you do destination weddings?
 Do you photograph in other states?

 We love destination weddings!
 We have covered events in India, Cuba, Jamaica, California, Washington DC, and Florida, to name a few.
 We have current passports and Melani is proficient in Spanish and French.
-We require that all travel, accommodations and per diem are paid for, and we offer 10% off our list price for destination weddings.
+We require that all travel, modest accommodations (for two nights) and per diem are paid for, and we offer 10% off our list price for destination weddings.
 For weddings in the region we offer up to one hour travel time each way and bill at the IRS mileage rate plus $50/hour travel time over that.
 For weddings more than two hours from Westport, CT, we require overnight accommodation (in a modest room, which I share with my associate).
 For Manhattan weddings, there is no travel or overnight fee, however, we require parking garage fees near the ceremony and venue locations.

 Do you allow guests to take pictures too?